cwang04/LoL-Data-Analysis/README.md

 ## Baseline Model

 The categorical features we will feed to our model are:
-*  "champion"
+*  "Champion"
-*  "league"
+*  "League"

 The quantitative features we will feed to our model are:
 *  "killspm"
 *  "deathspm"
 *  "assistspm"

-"champion" will probably be the strongest feature in determining the roles of the players.
+"champion" will probably be the strongest feature in determining the players' roles.
 In LOL, many champions are fixed to a role.
-For example the champion caitlyn is exclusively played as an ADC.
-Thus, although some characters can also play in muitiple lines, this nominal features will give our model a rough idea of what role are most likely for that feature.
+For example, champion Caitlyn is exclusively played as an ADC.
+Thus, although some characters can also play in multiple lines, these nominal features will give our model a rough idea of what role is most likely for that feature.

 In LOL, the play style of different regions sometimes differ greatly.
 For example the play styles of people in Asia is a lot different then North America.
-Thus using a feature like "league" that gives us the regions of these games where played allows model to account for these regional differences.
+Thus using a nominal feature like "league" that gives us the regions of these games where played allows model to account for these regional differences.

-In league, "killspm", "deathspm" and "assistspm", or sometime generally refered just as KDA, is offen used to determind the general "score" of each player.
-Tipically roles like supports and jungles should have higher "assistspm" as "helpers" to the game while role like bot and mid should have higher "killspm" as the "carries" of the game.
-Thus this quantitative feature should help our model in determining these roles.
+In the league, "killspm," "deathspm," and "assistspm," or sometimes generally referred to just as "KDA", is often used to determine the general "score" of each player.
+Typically, roles like supports and jungles should have higher "assistspm" as "helpers" to the game, while roles like bot and mid should have higher "killspm" as the "carries" of the game.
+Thus, this quantitative feature should help our model determine these roles.

+Our pipeline:
-For champion we will use the OneHotEncoder to covert it into numerical data For leage we will first convert league into their respected region then OneHotEncoder
+*   For the champion, we will use the OneHotEncoder to convert it into numerical data.
+*   For the league, we will first convert the league into their respected region using a dictionary, then convert it into numerical data using OneHotEncoder